Insights · April 23, 2026

 Subject Lines That Spark Curiosity

-A journalist’s inbox is less an inbox and more a carnival of competing neon lights.
-Stand out by front-loading relevance: “Québec Start-Up Slashes Data Latency by 30%” signals both geography and value at a glance.
+A journalist's inbox is less an inbox and more a carnival of competing neon lights.
+Stand out by front-loading relevance: "Québec Start-Up Slashes Data Latency by 30%" signals both geography and value at a glance.
 Avoid puns that hinge on English wordplay if you are targeting non-English media.
+Keep length under forty-five characters where possible, because mobile previews truncate longer lines.
+Curiosity should simmer without slipping into clickbait that disappoints when the email opens.

 Quote Selection For Authenticity

 Quotes translate poorly when stuffed with corporate jargon.
 Choose sources with real personality—engineers who built the feature, users who felt the pain, or local partners with brand recognition.
 Rewrite their statements so they read smoothly yet preserve original cadence.
+Provide both the translated quote and the native text in your press kit; reporters appreciate the transparency and may publish side-by-side versions for bilingual readers.
+Authentic voices travel farther than faceless press-office prose.

 Workflow For Multilingual Excellence